 One of the ways we are working with partners to promote independence is the Promoting Independence Project.
 This seeks to support service users who are currently in a mental health care home towards independent living.
-The project has worked with a not insignificant number of people who are all at varying stages of the process towards independent living.
+The project has worked with many people who are all at varying stages of the process towards independent living.

-We know we need to keep working with partners to ensure the links between residential, supported living and floating support options are as helpful as possible for all in supporting individuals towards independence and recovery.
+We know we need to keep collaborating with partners to ensure the links between residential, supported living and floating support options are as helpful as possible for all in supporting individuals towards independence and recovery.